mpicbg-scicomp/gearshifft/README.md

 `scorep_<date_time_id>` containing a corresponding Cube profile `profile.cubex`.
 More information about Cube profiles and available command line and GUI tools can be found [on the scalasca page](https://www.scalasca.org/software/cube-4.x/documentation.html).

-Here is an example of how to read the PAPI performance counter for single precision floating point
+Score-P incorporates a variety of tools and libraries for performance analysis, one of which is [PAPI](https://icl.utk.edu/papi/), a library for reading out performance counters.
-operations:
+Here is an example of how to use Score-P and PAPI to retrieve the number of executed single precision floating point operations:

 ```bash
 export SCOREP_PROFILING_ENABLE_CLUSTERING=false     # always keep executions of the same region seperate